NationalLibraryOfNorway/warehouse-logistics-service/README.md

 To deploy the application to the staging environment, push new changes to the `main` branch.
 The repository is set up to only accept merges to the `main` branch through pull requests.
-Therefore in order to deploy tothe staging environment, create a pull request and merge it to the `main` branch.
+Therefore in order to deploy to the staging environment, create a pull request and merge it to the `main` branch.
 Actions in pull request should test the application to make ensure that it is working as expected.

 When a pull request is merged to the `main` branch, the CI/CD pipeline will build the application, create a Docker image, and push it to Harbor.